AdrienChampion/blog/src/tezos/techelson/with_liquidity/external.md

 ## External Contract Example

 Let's give ourselves an external contract that we can write a test for.
 We will use [contracts/multi.liq].
-It's whole code is available [below](#full-example), but for writing a test we only need a high-level understanding of what it does.
+It's whole code is available in the [listing], but for writing a test we only need a high-level understanding of what it does.

-`Multi` offers its clients to store tokens for them.
+`Multi`, in [contracts/multi.liq], offers its clients to store tokens for them.
 It has some administrators, which are the only one able to add new clients.
 First, the contract's storage is

 ```ocaml
 {{#include rsc/contracts/multi.liq:1:4:}}